 Want to get involved?
 Contact firstname.lastname@example.org for more information.

-- Hannah Bullock received UCLA IRB approval for the research study, “Fragranced Products on UCLA’s Campus,” a survey that will assess the prevalence of chemical and fragrance sensitivity among UCLA undergraduate students.
+- Hannah Bullock, Sophia Sidhu, and Aria Wang received conducted a research study, “Fragranced Products on UCLA’s Campus,” which surveyed the prevalence of chemical and fragrance sensitivity among UCLA undergraduate students.
 The ultimate goal is to expand the survey to different populations (i.e., faculty, graduate students, staff) across UCLA and create a safe, healthy, and accessible campus for everyone.

 - 1,4 Dioxane, Bioremediation, and Women’s Health by Sophia Sidhu

 - Soap, Scent, and Social Constructs by Vivian Anigbogu

 - Searching for Answers and Expanding Knowledge Related to Awareness and Effects of Exposures to Fragranced Products Among Undergraduate Students at UCLA by Hannah Bullock

 - The Entanglement of “Green” and Fragrance-Free by Katherine Jabba